aws-amplify/docs/cli-toolchain/usage.md

 - [Android Getting Started](../android/start.md)
 - [iOS Getting Started](../ios/start.md)

 In order to quickly test and debug without pushing all changes in your project to the cloud, Amplify supports "local mocking" for certain categories, including API (AWS AppSync), Storage (Amazon DynamoDB and Amazon S3), Functions (AWS Lambda).
-You can use directives from the GraphQL Transformer, edit & debug resolvers (written in VTL)
+You can use directives from the GraphQL Transformer, edit & debug resolvers.

+Java is required on your development workstation to use Local Mocking in Amplify {: .callout .callout--info}

 ### API mocking setup
 After running `amplify init` you can immediately add a GraphQL API and begin mocking without first pushing to the cloud.
+REST APIs are not yet supported.
 For example:

 ```terminal
 $ amplify init